 The lottery's embrace of the internet has not only expanded the game's popularity but has altered the way the game is played, won, and experienced.
-With great change comes new innovation and therefore new features and products, like what you'll find at the highest paying online casinos.
+With great change comes new innovation and therefore new features and products, like playing at the highest paying online casinos.

 Lottery features have grown from the days of adding additional balls to implementing bulk buying discounts for those looking to buy tickets in mass.
 Now players get to enjoy a wealth of features those playing Keno couldn't fathom.

 The expansion of the internet has afforded industries the opportunity to reach a global audience while simultaneously connecting people from all across the globe.
 Prior to its move online, lotteries were limited to players in that particular lottery's country of operation.
 So basically, if you wanted to play the largest lottery in the world - the US Powerball - you would need to live in the United States.
 Embracing online lottery play created the ability for lotteries to be played by players outside their respective countries through the invention of lottery concierge services.